hanyslmm/AWS/README.md

 3- All system packages have been updated to most recent versions.

+sudo apt-get update --> updates the list of available packages and their versions, but it does not install or upgrade any packages. sudo apt-get upgrade --> actually installs newer versions of the packages you have.
+After updating the lists, the package manager knows about available updates for the software you have installed.
+This is why we first update.

 4- SSH is hosted on port 2200.

 # Application Functionality: